 NO RETINYL PALMITATE

 When used in a night cream, this form of vitamin A is supposed to have anti-aging effects.
 But on sun-exposed skin, retinyl palmitate may speed development of skin tumors and lesions, according to government studies.
-Why is this “inactive ingredient” allowed in sunscreens intended for use in the sun?
-Good question.

 The FDA has yet to rule on the safety of retinyl palmitate in skin care products, but EWG recommends that consumers avoid sunscreens containing this chemical.